SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     ![Release contract](./files/release_contract.png)

-    For deprecated and invalid syntax in ABAP for Cloud Development, see the following code.
-    For example, create a demo class and insert the code contained in the implementation into the `if_oo_adt_classrun~main` method.
-You will see several syntax errors.
+    For deprecated and invalid syntax in ABAP for Cloud Development, refer to the following example code.
+You can create a demo class and insert the code below (adjust the class name if necessary).
+Several syntax errors and warnings will be displayed:

-    > **💡 Note**<br>
-    > - The `IF_OO_ADT_CLASSRUN` interface is a released API.
-As the name implies, you can implement this interface to run an ABAP class.
-In ADT you can do this with *F9*.
-Of course, the example below will not run.
-The class cannot be activated because of the syntax errors.
-Note: To output the content of data objects, you can use `out->write( ... ).` in the `main` method.
-    > - About the errros/warnings:
+    - ABAP SQL statements
-    >   - The first two ABAP SQL statements select from demo database tables.
-The first is a demo table provided by SAP.
-This table is not directly accessible in ABAP Cloud (unlike in classic ABAP) and therefore cannot be used as a data source to select from.
-The second one is a database table from the ABAP cheat sheet GitHub repository.
+      - The first two ABAP SQL statements select from demo database tables.
+The first one is a demo table provided by SAP, but it cannot be accessed directly in ABAP Cloud like in classic ABAP.
+Therefore, it cannot be used as a data source for selection.
+      - The second one is a database table from the ABAP cheat sheet GitHub repository.
 If you have imported the repository into the system, you can use it as a data source.
-    >   - The next set of ABAP SQL statements are dynamic statements.
-This is just to emphasize that you should be careful with dynamic statements.
-You will not get a syntax error at compile time.
-You can try out the following: Comment out all code except the lines with the dynamic statements, activate the code and run the class with `F9`.
-The result is a [runtime error](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenruntime_error_glosry.htm) because you cannot select from the data source.
+      - The CDS view is released and can be accessed in the restricted ABAP language scope.
+      - Although the source code provides an invalid data source, the dynamic ABAP SQL statement does not produce a syntax error during compilation.
+However, it would result in a runtime error because you cannot select from that data source.
+You can check the validity of dynamic specifications using the `cl_abap_dyn_prg` class, which supports dynamic programming.
+      - The addition `USING CLIENT` for client handling is not allowed in the restricted ABAP language scope.
+    - When using APIs and types like `string_table`, ensure that they are released.
+The `IF_OO_ADT_CLASSRUN` interface is released, and you can implement it to run an ABAP class.
+In ADT, you can do this by choosing *F9*.
+However, the example class will not run because the class cannot be activated due to the syntax errors.
+To output the content of data objects, you can use `out->write( ... )` in the `main` method.
-    >   - Examples for deprecated and invalid syntax in ABAP for Cloud Development are included.
-Among them, the invalid statement `MOVE ...
-TO` and others which are just included for demonstration purposes.
+    - The example includes a selection of deprecated and invalid syntax in ABAP for Cloud Development.
+It includes the invalid statement `MOVE ...
+TO` and others that are included for demonstration purposes (some alternatives are provided).
+Certain system fields should not be accessed.
+The pointless `WRITE` statement within the method implementation represents invalid classic ABAP UI-related statements.
+Executable programs (*reports*) are not allowed in the restricted ABAP language scope.
 To set breakpoints in ADT, double-click the area to the left of the code line number.

     ```abap
     CLASS zcl_some_class DEFINITION
           PUBLIC
           FINAL
           CREATE PUBLIC .

       PUBLIC SECTION.
         INTERFACES if_oo_adt_classrun.